valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 ## Modules ACL API

-Implements a hook into the authentication and authorization within Redis.
+Implements a hook into the authentication and authorization within Valkey.

 <span id="RedisModule_CreateModuleUser"></span>